 User name for the Data Vault user account to log in to the Data Vault.
 The Data Vault user must be a privileged user that has SELECT access to all the tables that the client user has SELECT access to.
+This parameter is valid for the default key store.

 Password for the Data Vault user.
+This parameter is valid for the default key store.